Narayana-Royal/Fake_Review/README.md

 **5. Results with Screenshots**:
+* Description of the code along with screenshot*
 > 1. Importing necessary libraries and reading the data from the dataset

 <img width="1111" alt="Screenshot 2023-07-27 at 9 02 36 AM" src="https://github.com/Narayana-Royal/Fake_Review/assets/88378136/be408e57-3b8c-4e15-bd9e-307acf358203">